 Mental illness is not the end-all.
 It is not something to be ashamed of.
 Most of all, recovery is possible.
 Attendees will walk away feeling empowered with a better understanding of mental illness, more positive views of people with mental illness, and knowledge of how to “stigma smash” (Hufsa’s signature phrase).
 Much like racism, sexism, transphobia, and Islamophobia, “stigma” is the mental health community’s word for the shame and discrimination associated with mental health challenges.
 In this hour-long interactive workshop, Hufsa teaches audiences how to combat stigma.
 She explains the Recovery Model, a new paradigm of viewing mental illness in a positive, hopeful, and empowering light.
 She describes Recovery Language, a way to actively change our language and shift our perceptions of people with mental illness.
 She shares her powerful story of overcoming self-stigma to view mental illness not as a deficit, but as a strength.

-Other presentations can be tailored upon request.
+Every presentation can be tailored upon request.